Advance your passion. And your career.

 Why should I get a master’s degree at BU?

 Boston University is one of the world’s leading research universities with highly ranked programs, award-winning faculty, and facilities second to none.
 Here you’ll join a vibrant graduate community as diverse in background as in thought.
 You can find more about what makes BU a great choice at our Why BU? page.
+If you are an international student, you should also visit our International Student Experience page to get an idea of what to expect from your transition to living and studying in Boston and the USA.

 Projected employment growth from 2016 to 2026 for industries that require a master’s degree.